The Day of Atonement, Biblically speaking, is the holiest day of the year.

-Tonight and tomorrow, many religiously observant Jewish men dress in simple, white linen when attending Yom Kippur services.
+On Yom Kippur, many religiously observant Jewish men dress in simple, white linen when attending Yom Kippur services.
 They also wear rubber soled sneakers instead of leather shoes, in remembrance of Yom Kippur’s animal sacrifice.

 The rabbis give another reason for wearing white on this holy day.
 Israel comes before God, not in drab clothing like a penitent sinner, but arrayed in white as if going to a feast, confident that they will be pardoned as they come in sincere repentance.

 In the Book of Revelation, we see a connection to the tradition of wearing white and the Book of Life: